7 Day Guitar Practice Routine #3 - Arpeggios

 Before we get into the big & meaty arpeggio shapes, we’re going to start off with some simple triads.
 This lesson will be in the key of C Major/A minor.

-If you’re a beginner or even a more advanced player not familiar with these shapes, take a strum through them first without the picking sequences.
+Whether you’re a beginner or more advanced player not familiar with these shapes, take a strum through them first without the picking sequences.

 Diatonic Chords & Arpeggios in C Major: